The Blog Social

 Example: Think of this as the pillar content pin.

-Now that you’ve got 10 beautiful pins, don’t forget to optimize them so they actually show up in search.
+Now that you’ve got 10 beautiful pins, don’t forget to optimise them so they actually show up in search.

 • Use relevant keywords in the pin title and description